Approximate full conformal prediction in an RKHS: Designing a new computable approximation

 The two curves seem to coincide (at least on the grid of 15 values of $n$ between 128 and 1024).
-This suggests the upper bound in Equation~\eqref{eq.bound.thickness.non.smooth} is a tight approximation to the quantity $\Delta^{(0)}$ for upper bounding the intractable thickness.
+This suggests the upper-bound in Eq.~\eqref{eq.bound.thickness.non.smooth} is a tight approximation to the quantity $\Delta^{(0)}$ for upper-bounding the intractable thickness.
 Moreover, the estimated slope of both lines is close to the expected value $-1 + r = -0.67$, when the regularization parameter $\lambda \propto (n+1)^{-r}$.
-The upper bound in Equation~\eqref{eq.bound.thickness.non.smooth} reflects the same dependence on $r$ as the one of $\Delta^{(0)}$.
+The upper-bound in Eq.~\eqref{eq.bound.thickness.non.smooth} reflects the same dependence on $r$ as the one of $\Delta^{(0)}$.